opencog/opencog/opencog/nlp/chatbot-psi/README.md

 (parse-all nlp-parse "/where/the/text/file/is")
 ```

-- Set the AppID (an error will be thrown without doing this step, but the chatbot would still give responses)
+- Set the WolframAlpha AppID (Without doing this step, the chatbot will not send any query to WolframAlpha, but would still give responses)
 ```
 (set-appid "YOUR-WOLFRAMALPHA-APPID")
 ```